crashfort/SourceDemoRender/README.md

 The default profile is used if no other is specified when starting the movie.
 You can override settings in the default profile by creating your own profiles inside `data/profiles`.
 When starting your movie you can then specify your new profile (see Recording above).

 The default profile is always loaded first, and your custom profile is loaded on top.
 This allows you to override individual setting without copying the entire profile.
 To create your own profile, create a file with an `.ini` extension inside `data/profiles/`.
 You can now override settings in the default profile by putting in the settings you want to override.

+## Studio
+SVR Studio is a Windows application to automatically manage render queues of events in demos.
+This is only supported for Counter-Strike Source 64-bit.

 ## Motion blur demo
 In this demo an object is rotating 6 times per second.
 This is a fast moving object, so higher samples per second will remove banding at cost of slower recording times.
 For slower scenes you may get away with a lower sampling rate.
 Exposure is dependant on the type of content being made.
 The goal you should be aiming for is to reduce the banding that happens with lower samples per second.
 A smaller exposure will leave shorter trails of motion blur.